Howtoo Logo

 HowToo sells all the parts you need for this repair:

-• 🔹Rear door lock actuator assembly (side-specific: left or right) - Qty: 1
+• Rear door latch and lock actuator assembly - Qty: 1

-• 🔹Masking tape or cloth tape - Qty: 1 roll
+• Butyl sealing tape - Qty: 1 roll

-• Park the Grand Cherokee on level ground, shift to Park, and apply the parking brake.
+• Park your Grand Cherokee on level ground and set the parking brake.

 🔨 Step-by-Step Instructions